Yubico/yubikit-ios/README.md

 To add support for NFC YubiKeys in your application, follow these steps:

 - Add a `NEW` entitlement for reading NFC specific tags, available since iOS 13.
 This new entitlement is added automatically by Xcode when enabling the **Near Field Communication Tag Reading** capability in the target **Signing & Capabilities**.
-After enabling the capability the *.entitelments* files needs to contain the `TAG` formats:
+After enabling the capability the *.entitlements* file needs to contain the `com.apple.developer.nfc.readersession.formats` entitlement:

 ```xml
 ...